-- 1. Travel is limited to locations within 150 air-miles of the source. - 2.
-The exemption applies only during planting and harvesting periods (as determined by the State). - 3.
+- Travel is limited to locations within 150 air-miles radius of the source. - 2.
+The exemption applies only during planting and harvesting periods as determined by the State.
+Illinois' harvest and planting season is all year. - 3.
 The exemption for the transportation of farm supplies is limited to movements from wholesale to retail and from a wholesale or retail distribution point to the farm.
 Agriculture commodities may be hauled from the farm to any point within the 150-mile radius for interstate loads.
 Intrastate (in Illinois) travel of commodities from farm to market is not limited.
 Grain hauling operations in Illinois have a 200-mile radius exemption to HOS from their normal work reporting location.